Skopun: History

 Although the area has been inhabited since the Middle Ages, Skopun was not founded until 1833.
 The people of Skopun did not possess any land.
 They subsisted on fishing, so the houses were built close to the water.

 In 1897, Skopun's church was constructed out of timber taken from the old church of Vestmanna.
 The Faroe Islands' first road was built on Sandoy in 1917, as part of a government-financed plan to improve the island's non-existent harbour facilities.
 It connects Skopun with Sandur, the island's main town.
 Skopun's harbour was built in 1926 and later extended.
 In 1982, the harbour was furnished with a gate which protects the dock from the sea.
 A 1988 hurricane destroyed the town's small wood.

-A car ferry used to connect Skopun with the capital, Tórshavn.
-Today, the ferry goes to the newly constructed port of Gamlarætt, located on the south-west coast of Streymoy.
+Until December 2023, Skopun was the ferry port for the route to Gamlarætt on Streymoy, occasionally via Hestur.
+This service ceased to operate after the Sandoyartunnilin opened for general traffic.